ageorgou/pyproject-toml/docs/setup.md

 The `pyproject.toml` contains a very basic configuration, which you will be extending during the tutorial.
+The rest of the code is only there as an example and does not do anything particularly interesting!
+It has also purposefully been written to contain some issues, which you will be fixing with the tools covered in the tutorial.

 You're now ready to start!